OpenJUP/case-for-jlp-cap/README.md

 Ethena employs a capped yield model that limits the number of users who can participate in earning yields.
 This mechanism has been extremely successful for several key reasons:

--   Controlled Yield Distribution: By capping access, Ethena ensures that yields are shared among a select group of participants rather than diluted across a large, unrestricted pool.
+-   **Controlled Yield Distribution**: By capping access, Ethena ensures that yields are shared among a select group of participants rather than diluted across a large, unrestricted pool.
 This keeps yield rates higher for those who gain entry, as the rewards aren't spread thin by an influx of new users.

--   Exclusivity Breeds Demand: The restriction creates a sense of scarcity, making the opportunity to earn yields more attractive.
+-   **Exclusivity Breeds Demand**: The restriction creates a sense of scarcity, making the opportunity to earn yields more attractive.
 This exclusivity drives demand, drawing in committed users who value the privilege and are motivated to engage deeply with the platform.

--   Aligned Incentives: Limiting participation fosters a community of dedicated users whose interests align with Ethena's growth.
+-   **Aligned Incentives**: Limiting participation fosters a community of dedicated users whose interests align with Ethena's growth.
 These participants are more likely to contribute to the ecosystem---whether through liquidity provision or other activities---because they directly benefit from the platform's success.

 This capped approach has proven effective because it balances supply and demand for yields, maintaining attractive returns while building a loyal user base.
 Ethena's success demonstrates that restricting access can be a powerful tool for incentivizing engagement and ensuring sustainable rewards.